NetLah/abstractions/README.md

 # NetLah.Abstractions - .NET Library

 [NetLah.Abstractions](https://www.nuget.org/packages/NetLah.Abstractions/) is a library which contains a set of reusable classes for storage and retrieve .NET assembly build date time at runtime.
-These libray classes are `ApplicationInfo`, `AssemblyInfo`, `AssemblyBuildTimeAttribute`.
+These libray classes are `ApplicationInfo`, `AssemblyInfo`.

 ## Nuget package